-X.1.1 The F1 x F2 plane
+2.1 The $F1 \times F2$ plane

-The acoustic theory of speech production has shown how vowels can be modelled as a straight-sided tube closed at one end (to model the closure phase of vocal fold vibration) and open at the lip end.
-Vowels also have point of greatest narrowing known as a constriction location (Stevens & House, 1955; Ladefoged, 1985) that is analogous to place of articulation in consonants and that divides the tube into a back cavity and a front cavity.
-As Fant's (1960) nomograms show, varying the constriction location from the front to the back of the tube causes changes predominantly to the first two resonance frequencies.
-The changes are non-linear which means that there are regions where large changes in the place of articulation, or constriction location, have a negligible effect on the formants (e.g., in the region of the soft-palate) and other regions such as between the hard and soft-palate where a small articulatory change can have dramatic acoustic consequences.
-Since there are no side-branching resonators - that is since there is only one exit at the mouth as the air is expelled from the lungs - the acoustic structure of a vowel is determined by resonances that, when combined (convolved) with the source signal give rise to formants.
-The formants are clearly visible in a spectrographic display and they occur on average at intervals of c/2L, where c is the speech of sound and L the length of the vocal tract (Fant, 1973) - that is, at about 1000 Hz intervals for an adult male vocal tract of length 17.5 cm (and with the speed of sound at 35000 cm/s).
+The acoustic theory of speech production has shown how vowels can be modeled as a straight-sided tube closed at one end (to model the closure phase of vocal fold vibration) and open at the lip end.
+Vowels also have a point of greatest narrowing known as a constriction location (Stevens & House, 1955; Ladefoged, 1985) that is analogous to place of articulation in consonants and that divides the tube into a back cavity and a front cavity.
+As Fant's (1960) nomograms show, varying the constriction location from the front to the back of the tube causes changes predominantly to the first two resonant frequencies.
+The changes are nonlinear which means that there are regions where large changes in the place of articulation, or constriction location, have a negligible effect on the formants (e.g., in the region of the soft palate) and other regions such as between the hard and soft palate where a small articulatory change can have dramatic acoustic consequences.
+Since there are no side-branching resonators - that is, since there is only one exit at the mouth for the air expelled from the lungs - the acoustic structure of a vowel is determined by resonances that, when combined (convolved) with the source signal, give rise to formants.
+The formants are clearly visible in a spectrographic display and they occur on average at intervals of c/2L, where c is the speech of sound and L the length of the vocal tract (Fant, 1973) - that is, at about 1,000 Hz intervals for an adult male vocal tract of length 17.5 cm (and with the speed of sound at 35,000 cm/s).
 As far as the relationship between vocal tract shape and formants are concerned, some of the main findings are:

-- All parts of the vocal cavities have some influence on all formants and each formant is dependent on the entire shape of the complete system (see e.g., Fant, 1973). - A maximally high F2 is associated with a tongue constriction in the palatal region.
+- All parts of the vocal cavities have some influence on all formants and each formant is dependent on the entire shape of the complete system (see, e.g., Fant, 1973). - A maximally high F1 (the first, or lowest, formant frequency) requires the main constriction to be located just above the larynx and the mouth cavity to be wide open.
+An increasing constriction in the mouth cavity results in a drop in F1 (see also Lindblom & Sundberg, 1971). - A maximally high F2 is associated with a tongue constriction in the palatal region.
 More forward constrictions produce an increase in F3 and F4 that is due to the shortening of the front tube (Ladefoged, 1985) so that there is a progressive increase first in F2, then in F3, then in F4 as the constriction location shifts forward of the palatal zone.
-F2 is maximally low when the tongue constriction is in the upper part of the pharynx - A maximally high F1 requires the main constriction to be located just above the larynx and the mouth cavity to be wide open.
-An increasing constriction in the mouth cavity results in a drop in F1 (see also Lindblom & Sundberg, 1971). - Either a decrease of lip-opening area or an increase of the length of the lip passage produce formant lowering.
-Lip-protrusion has a marked effect on F3 in front vowels and on F2 in back vowels see e.g., Lindblom & Sundberg (1971) and Ladefoged & Bladon (1982).
+F2 is maximally low when the tongue constriction is in the upper part of the pharynx. - Either a decrease of lip-opening area or an increase of the length of the lip passage produces formant lowering.
+Lip-protrusion has a marked effect on F3 in front vowels and on F2 in back vowels - see, e.g., Lindblom and Sundberg (1971) and Ladefoged and Bladon (1982).